 The workshop starts on Sunday 03 March 2019 at 17:00 and ends on Friday 08 March 2019 after breakfast.

-Limited to four people, this workshop is designed with tuition and inspiration in mind, allowing plenty of time for individual attention by the tutor.
+Limited to three people, this workshop is designed with tuition and inspiration in mind, allowing plenty of time for individual attention by the tutor.

 All transportation during the tour is included in the price.
 Transfers to & from Glasgow airport/railway station on designated times can be arranged if you do not drive (please contact).